 Barend Erasmus, University of the Witwatersrand

 The world’s climate is changing and rural households with daily dependence on local natural resources will clearly be impacted.
 Prior research demonstrates migration is a significant rural livelihood strategy, as households diversify assets.
 Yet much research remains to be done on migratory implications of contemporary climate change.
 We use demographic surveillance data to model the migration-environment association from a natural-resource dependent region of rural South Africa.
 We find natural resource availability particularly influential for temporary migration strategies, in years with both high and low rainfall -- suggesting migration is a consistent livelihood strategy, tending to be positively associated with the availability of natural capital.
 Interactions reveal natural resources may fuel migration especially within more educated households.
 On implications, in the wake of shifting environmental conditions, lack of predictability of natural capital portends uncertain future livelihood options, particulalry with regard to temporary labor migration.

-Session 14: Population, Health, and the Environment
+Presented in Session 14: Population, Health, and the Environment